minhdc2/Credit_Modelling---Desktop-App/README.md

 ![Step 4](./pic/step4.PNG)

 * **Step 5: Run scenarios combinations**
+Based on expert judgement, the number of features in final models should be determined in range of minimum and maximum number of features (this also depends on computation cost).

+All possible combinations of features are performed and only combinations pass P-value, VIF and Beta test will be exported for expert evaluation to choose final model.

 * Input:
 > 1. Min Features Number
 > 2. Max Features Number